elki-project/elki-project.github.io/benchmarking.md

 | LOF with R\*-Tree | n/a | 321.4 | 146.4 | 135.8 | 93.0 | 90.8 | 38.4 | 35.7 |
 | k-means lloyd k=100 | 249.7 | 125.6 | 81.2 | 77.4 | 60.2 | 57.3 | 76.7 | 86.5

 As you can see, ELKI 0.3 had a slightly more expensive parser, but was already slightly faster than ELKI 0.2.
-In ELKI 0.4 we see major performance gains, which we attribute to ''removing Java's auto-boxing and unboxing\_ in various places.
+In ELKI 0.4 we see major performance gains, which we attribute to _removing Java's auto-boxing and unboxing_ in various places.
 ELKI 0.5 and 0.6 used improved data structures.
 For ELKI 0.6.5 many optimizations were low level, at the parser, and with specialized optimizations for Euclidean distance only.
 Note that k-means is randomized, and we observe a standard deviation of +-20.
 We did not enabled improved seeding methods available in later versions.

 However, we cannot remove all boxing/unboxing in Java without losing much of the generality of ELKI. **We expect significant performance gains to be possible with a low-level C implementation.** (Which are, however, not of scientific interest to us.)
-Therefore, benchmarking ELKI against implementations in C (or R or Matlab, or any other language that has high-performant mathematical libraries embedded) is not sound!
+Therefore, benchmarking ELKI against implementations in C (or R or Matlab, or any other language that has high-performance mathematical libraries embedded) is not sound!

 ELKI in comparison to other software
 ------------------------------------